 Step 4.
 Confirm upload.

 Once you are happy with your settings, click the

-Upload button in the lower right to start the upload process.
+Upload button in the center bottom to start the upload process.
 Your images will be uploaded and the data processing will start automatically.

 When the upload has successfully completed, you'll see the following dialogue:

 If you now look at your dashboard, you'll see a new item has been added with the name you selected.